-The integrated 20/20 Eye Tracker in Varjo HMD can be used for interacting with human-eye resolution VR content in various training scenarios.
+The built-in eye tracking in Varjo HMD can be used for interacting with human-eye resolution VR content in various training scenarios.

-In Varjo’s VR-2 and VR-2 Pro, there are two cameras inside the headset, one for each eye, capturing images of the eyes at 100 frames per second.
+In Varjo headsets, there are two cameras inside the headset, one for each eye, capturing images of the eyes at 100 frames per second.
 The sensors are using have a very high resolution (1280×800 pixels) compared to most eye tracking solutions.
 Varjo headsets do all of the recording in the infrared (IR) spectrum.
 As the human eye cannot see IR, and the headset is sealed, we can fully control the IR illumination inside it.

 “The most accurate eye tracking ever integrated into a VR device.”

 At Varjo, we’ve had the idea of building an industrial-strength, integrated eye tracking solution from day one.
 That is why eye tracking also ended up influencing the physical headset design.